Welcome to the website of the Wood Mechanics Research Lab at UMass, Amherst.

 We are a group of passionate researchers focused on advancing the structural use of materials that derive from agricultural and forestry feed stocks such as wood, grass and straw.
-These bio-based materials have recently been touted as having the ability to help solve climate change: they sequester carbon, are low in embodied energy, are least polluting in production and are naturally renewable.
+These bio-based materials have recently been shown as having the ability to help solve climate change: they sequester carbon, are low in embodied energy, are least polluting in production and are naturally renewable.
 Moreover, these materials have been proof tested for decades to be structurally and economically successful in large-scale residential and non-residential building applications.

 For more information, contact: